-The month of September has seen new restrictions for bars, a province-wide police blitz aimed at curbing COVID-19 health infractions at restaurants, and as of earlier this week, an announcement of a 28-day restaurant and bar lockdown.
+September has seen new restrictions for bars, a province-wide police blitz aimed at curbing COVID-19 health infractions at restaurants, and, as of earlier this week, an announcement of a 28-day restaurant and bar lockdown.
 The pandemic has devastated an industry already reliant on slim margins, but some in the city remained undeterred.
-Here’s a roundup of the restaurants that opened in Montreal this month.
+Here’s a round-up of the restaurants that opened in Montreal this month.

 Know of a Montreal restaurant that has opened this month?
 Send us a tip at firstname.lastname@example.org.

-VERDUN — After dishing out griot and plantain burgers at their St. Hubert Street Plaza location for the past three years, partners (in business and life) Michael Lafaille and Claudia Fiorilli have opened up a second Kwizinn location, in Verdun.
-They just missed terrace season for their new Wellington Street location, but had live music every Friday and an updated menu will keep things bustling.
-The Verdun location was meant to be dine-in-only, but with the new restrictions in place both of its locations will be offering takeout and delivery for the foreseeable future.
+VERDUN — After dishing out griot and plantain burgers at their St. Hubert Plaza location for the past three years, partners (in business and life) Michael Lafaille and Claudia Fiorilli have opened a second Kwizinn outpost in Verdun.
+They missed terrasse season for the new Wellington Street location but have live music every Friday and an updated menu to keep things exciting.
+The Verdun restaurant was meant to be dine-in-only, but with new restrictions in place, both locations will offer takeout and delivery for the foreseeable future.

-OLD MONTREAL — The historic Old Montreal building that once housed Accords wine bar reopened its doors on September 17, with the arrival of Italian-leaning restaurant 212, named for its Notre-Dame West street address.
-The menu, brought by Noma-trained chef Patrick Marion features fresh pasta and small plates starring locally sourced and seasonal ingredients, but with the 28-day restaurant shut down, there are whispers of casse-croûte-style dishes soon to be available via UberEats.
+OLD MONTREAL — The historic Old Montreal building that once housed Accords wine bar reopened its doors on September 17, with the arrival of Italian-leaning restaurant 212, named for its Notre-Dame West Street address.
+The menu, brought by Noma-trained chef Patrick Marion, features fresh pasta and small plates starring locally sourced and seasonal ingredients.
+With the 28-day restaurant shutdown, there are whispers of casse-croûte-style dishes soon available on UberEats.

 212 is located at 212 Notre-Dame West.

-SHAUGHNESSY VILLAGE — After opening a takeout counter in Chinatown last year, the team behind Le Coq Frit has opened a second location on Saint Catherine Street West, where a Centrale Bergham outpost once was.
-This space is larger, accommodating indoor seating (when permitted), but offers the same pared-down menu of fried chicken iterations: by the piece, popcorn, tenders, or whole.
+SHAUGHNESSY VILLAGE — After opening a takeout counter in Chinatown last year, the team behind Le Coq Frit has opened a second location on Sainte-Catherine Street West, where a Centrale Bergham outpost once was.
+This space is larger, accommodating indoor seating (when permitted), but offers the same pared-down menu of fried chicken: by the piece, popcorn, tenders, or whole.
 Choose between spicy, garlic, or tangy plum seasoning, or get the general tao poutine.

 DOWNTOWN — Le Cathcart food hall has changed course with the launch of Piazza Sociale, a restaurant modelled on Italy’s bustling public squares.
 Nestled beneath Place Ville-Marie’s imposing glass skylight, the sit-down restaurant serving light Italian fare will take over the space previously occupied by the food hall’s three full-service restaurants.
-Its menu of cold appetizers, foccaccia, pasta, and more was but together by a team under the the direction of Bologna native chef Riccardo Bertonlino, previously the executive chef at Ritz Carlton’s Maison Boulud.
+A team put together its menu of cold appetizers, focaccia, pasta, and more under the direction of Bologna native chef Riccardo Bertonlino, previously the executive chef at the Ritz Carlton’s Maison Boulud.

 Piazza Sociale is located at 1 Place Ville Marie, but has yet to announce plans for takeout or delivery.

-Café Mimosa is located on 3509 St Laurent Blvd, but will be closed until October 28.
+Café Mimosa is located at 3509 St-Laurent Boulevard, but will be closed until October 28.

 MILE END — Steps away from Pizza Toni, which opened earlier this summer, is Slice + Soda, with similar by-the-slice, New York-leaning pies.
-This is Slice + Soda’s second location, after having opened in Old Montreal in 2019, and it’s eyeing for a third and forth Downtown and in the Nordelec real estate development on Saint-Patrick.
+This is Slice + Soda’s second location, after opening in Old Montreal in 2019, and it’s eyeing a third and fourth Downtown and in the Nordelec real estate development on Saint-Patrick.
 Slices of classic margherita, prosciutto arugula and soppressata can be paired with organic house-made fruity sodas, as its name suggests.